Mrfunderburker/House-Prices-Portfolio-Project/README.md

 ![alt text](image.png)

+## Project overview
+Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
+But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.

+With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

+## Acknowledgments
+The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
+It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.

+## Goal
+It is your job to predict the sales price for each house.
+For each Id in the test set, you must predict the value of the SalePrice variable.

 ## Data fields

 SalePrice - the property's sale price in dollars.
 This is the target variable that you're trying to predict.